smerinohpe/hpe-warranty-lookup/README.md

 ## Usage
 ./hpe-warranty-lookup.py <Serial_Number>

-If you don't introduce a serial, the script ask for introduce.
+If you don't introduce a serial, the script ask to input.

 ./hpe-warranty-lookup-multiple